IELTS is the International English Language Testing System which tests English language skills worldwide.

 Is the IELTS test completed in one day?

 This depends on your test centre.
-The listening, reading and writing components of the test are always completed one after the other, with no break.
+The listening, reading and writing components of the test are always complete one after the other, with no break.
 The speaking test may be taken up to 7 days either before or after the test date.
 Check with your test centre for more details.

 When will I receive my results?